 The combination possibilities for color and paint types are endless, but we wanted to give you an idea of the different paint resin types and finishes that you can choose from.

 Polyvinylidene Fluoride (PVDF) Coated Galvalume® & Aluminum

 This resin is made up of about 70% PVDF and 30% acrylic blend.
-Commonly referred to as Kynar 500® or Hylar 5000®, PVDF resins are the best protective coatings available to stand up to extreme temperatures, sun exposure, humidity, and pollution particles in the atmosphere.
-PVDF coated metal is easily the most popular metal roofing option available today.
+Commonly referred to as Kynar 500® or Hylar 5000®, PVDF resins are the best protective coatings available to withstand extreme temperatures, sun exposure, humidity, and pollution particles in the atmosphere.
+PVDF-coated metal is easily the most popular metal roofing option available today.

 Silicone-Modified Polyester (SMP) Coated Galvalume® & Aluminum